rahde-class-7/HW---deliverables/README.md

 rm -f /tmp/local_ipv4 /tmp/az /tmp/macid
 ~~~~

+2. Test the server
   11.Wait for the server to stop initializing
   12.Then paste dns into browser the url

 Now we have an running web server
 ![alt text](https://github.com/rahde-class-7/HW---deliverables/blob/main/Images/Server-Screenshot.jpg?raw=true)